dljsjr/pisciform.fish/README.md

   --login                   Set the login flag on the runner shell.
   --sh, --zsh, --bash       Mutually exclusive.
 Selects which runner to use.
 Defaults to `sh` -b, --builtin             Instructs the runner that the command being wrapped is a shell built-in instead of a function defined in a file
-  -f, --file                Only availble when `--zsh` is set.
-Instructs the runner to pass the given file to `autoload -U`.
-Treats the file name as the function name, and adds its containing directory to the runner's `fpath`.
+  -a, --autoload            Only availble when `--zsh` is set.
+The FUNCTION_NAME positional argument should be replaced with the path to
+                            a file that contains an autoloadable function definition.
+The runner will pass the given file to `autoload -U`.
+                            The name of the file becomes the function name, and the containing directory for the file will be appended to the runner's `fpath`.
+  --init-file               File to `source` before invoking the command.
+May be specified more than once to source multiple files.
+                            Useful for shells like bash or sh where a user function might be defined in an RC file.

 EXAMPLES
   # creates a fish function called `do_something` that invokes the autoloadable ZSH function in the given file